Code-Institute-Submissions/milestone-project-one-8/README.md

 ## Testing

-The site achieves the objective to the give the new business a bright fresh online presence and gives mulitiple opportunities for potential customers to connect and get a quote.
+The site achieves the objective to give the new business a bright fresh online presence and gives mulitiple opportunities for potential customers to connect and get a quote.

 Currently the social media links are not working as the pages are not created but they will be soon and I wanted to leave them there for design purposes.

 The site was tested across multiple browsers (Chrome, Safari, Internet Explorer, FireFox) and on multiple mobile devices (iPhone X : Chrome and Safari, iPad, Samsung Galaxy S7) to ensure compatibility and responsiveness.

+Responsiveness was heavily tested and fonts and images were altered accordingly to best suit the size of the display.

+## Deployment

 ## Credits